-Speaking clearly, even if fast, is fine, but spreading can be difficult to understand.
+Speaking clearly, even if fast, is fine, but spreading can be difficult to understand, especially through two computers.
 I will say "Clear" if I need to.
 In an online format, please slow down for the first minute if possible.
-I haven't had to listen to spreading with COVID.
+I haven't had to listen to spreading with online debate.

 For LD, I don't mind counterplans and theory discussions as long as they are germane to the topic and as long as they don't result in debating the rules of debate rather than the topic itself.
 In the last year most of my LD rounds have not been at TOC bid tournaments, but that doesn't mean I can't follow most arguments, but be patient as I adjust.